Antimicrobial Resistance Diagnostic Challenge

 Step One: Initial Concepts Submitted and Semifinalists Selected

-From all submitted concepts, up to 20 semifinalists will be chosen, each receiving up to $50,000 to develop prototypes and analytical data for their diagnostic devices.
+From all submitted concepts, 10 semifinalists were selected, each receiving $50,000 to develop prototypes and analytical data for their diagnostic devices.
+More information about the concept submissions can be found here

 Deadline for Letter of Intent: December 23, 2016